-From Roman outpost to gourmet destination: Baldichieri to taste.
+From Roman outpost to a gourmet destination: Baldichieri to taste.

 It is about 12 km from Asti, the provincial capital.

-It was a Roman outpost since the first century AD
+Baldichieri d'Asti was a Roman outpost as early as the 1st century AD.

 On the site now occupied by the municipal cemetery once stood the medieval castle of Baldichieri d'Asti.

-The castle and the ancient village were destroyed in 1553 by the French together with the castles of Tigliole and Camerino.
+The castle and the village were destroyed in 1553 by the French, together with the castles of Tigliole and Camerino.

 Food and wine and typical products.

-Home to important production, industrial, artisanal and commercial sites, Baldichieri is known for the excellent quality of its meat and wines, including Barbera d'Asti and Freisa d'Asti.
+Home to important manufacturing, industrial, artisan and commercial settlements, Baldichieri d'Asti is known for the excellent quality of its meats and wines, including Barbera d'Asti and Freisa d'Asti.

-The genuineness of the typical local products is enhanced in the most characteristic dishes of the area: asparagus with fondue, artichokes alla monferrina, capunet of cabbage.
+The authenticity of local products is enhanced in the area's most characteristic dishes.

 To be seen.

-The document is preserved in the municipal archives and is interesting for the signatures at the foot of King Vittorio Emanuele and the then head of the Government, Benito Mussolini.
+Of particular interest are the signatures, at the bottom, of King Vittorio Emanuele and the then head of government Benito Mussolini.

 - Synthesis / reprocessing information taken from the institutional website (current and previous versions) of the Municipality of Baldichieri d'Asti - https://www.comune.baldichieridasti.at.it/